keyeh/cie1931-progmem/README.md

 This project is MIT licensed.
 See `LICENSE` for more information.

-Special thanks to [Jared Sanson](https://github.com/jorticus)'s [blog post](https://jared.geek.nz/2013/feb/linear-led-pwm) that led (pun intended) to me creating this small tool.
-I found their approach to the generation of a lightness curve novel, and wanted to be able to do it at compile time without needing to create source files should I change my settings.
+Special thanks to [nitz/Cie1931](https://github.com/nitz/Cie1931) for the original library and [Jared Sanson](https://github.com/jorticus)'s [blog post](https://jared.geek.nz/2013/feb/linear-led-pwm) for their approach to the generation of a lightness curve.
 Images are also via Jared.

 Please feel free to open an issue or PR if you find a bug or have a suggestion!